-Since then Alexis' work has been exhibited in numerous galleries, museums, as well as in public and private collections worldwide.
+Since then my work has been exhibited in numerous galleries, museums, as well as in public and private collections worldwide.